mvolkmann/blog/src/rust.md

 trait Distance<T> {
     // The type Self here refers to the implementing type.
-    // In the example below, that is the Point2D struct. fn distance_to(self: &Self, other: &Self) -> T;
+    // In the "impl" below, that is the Point2D struct. fn distance_to(self: &Self, other: &Self) -> T;
 }

+// Implementations of the "Distance" trait on other types
-impl Distance<f64> for Point2D {
+// could choose a different return type such as "f32". impl Distance<f64> for Point2D {
     fn distance_to(self: &Point2D, other: &Point2D) -> f64 {
         let dx = self.x - other.x;